Classic Homemade Southern Pimiento Cheese

 — Shelby

-🛒 Ingredient Notes
+Ingredient Notes

 All ingredients needed for the recipe.

-• Pimientos (make sure they’re well drained; purchase diced pimientos to make your life easier or chop up the sliced or whole ones)
+• Pimientos – Make sure they’re well drained; purchase diced pimientos to make your life easier, or chop up the sliced or whole ones.

-• Cheddar cheese (I use only sharp cheddar; some cooks use a mixture of cheddar with Monterey Jack and cream cheese but I think those milder cheeses just dilute the flavor and result in a bland tasting end product)
+• Cheddar cheese – I use only sharp cheddar; some cooks use a mixture of cheddar with Monterey Jack and cream cheese, but I think those milder cheeses just dilute the flavor and result in a bland-tasting end product.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Classic Pimiento Cheese
+How I Make Classic Pimiento Cheese

 Grate the Cheese